pietrobraione/sushi/README.md

 * `-out`: a path to a directory where the generated tests will be put.

-An alternative way to configure SUSHI is to define a subclass of the class `sushi.configure.ParametersModifier` contained in the sushi-lib subproject.
+An alternative way to configure SUSHI is to define a subclass of the class `sushi.configure.ParametersModifier` contained in the runtime subproject.
 The subclass should override one or more of the `modify` methods that receive as input a  parameter object, and modify the object by setting the parameters of interest.
 In this case SUSHI must be invoked by specifying the following options:

 * `-params_modifier_path`: the path where your custom subclass of  `sushi.configure.ParametersModifier` is.